bschulz81/AcceleratedLinearAlgebra/development/Readme.txt

 4) I have yet to figure out how to turn the LU/Cholesky/QR decompositions into gang routines.
 Unfortunately, during attempts to make the matrix multiplications gang loops in a gang routine, they turned out to yield wrong and different numbers at each run.
 By now (on 12.02.2025), after running a few hundred tests with several matrices, i think I can now asses that the worker loop versions of the QR/Cholesky/LU decomposition work correctly.

-4) Unfortunately, gcc and clang have difficulties with the open-acc and open-mp offload compilers, which are still in development.
+5) Unfortunately, gcc and clang have difficulties with the open-acc and open-mp offload compilers, which are still in development.
 Gcc compilation currently fails because of https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118738 , https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118590 and https://gcc.gnu.org/bugzilla/show_bug.cgi?id=118518 .

 On clang, the functions that offload to gpu fail, unfortunately, due to openacc being in deelopment.

+6) I have added an openmp branch. this is for development purposes only.
+Currently, on Clang, during every 20.th run or so, there seem to be offload and copy problems.